-”Few are those who truly understand the healing powers of the mind…” commented Senior Guildmage Lutto, as he reached out with his power and summoned a cool goblet of Vin d’Armont to his hand.
+”Few are those who truly understand the healing powers of the mind…” commented Senior Guildmage Lutto, as his eldritch power reached forth to summon a cool goblet of Vin d’Armont to his hand.

 “Well, they’re not seeing THIS!”
 Lutto exclaimed, as he gestured expansively about the Chamber of the Mind.
 “I’m not sharing this with the unmagical rabble!”